ggrimaylo23/Tokenization/README.md

 Tokenization: abbreviations are turned into one term.
 Ex: "U.S.A." becomes "USA".
 All other punctuation is just considered a word separator.
 Ex: "500.00" becomes ["500", "00"].
 Lowercase all letters.
 Stopword removal is implemented.
 You can use your own stopwords.txt file.
 The first two steps of Porter stemming is implemented (see http://snowball.tartarus.org/algorithms/porter/stemmer.html).
+The program can also tokenize, stopword remove, and Porter stem a document of your choice and then output a list of the terms and their frequencies.